-Considering the amount of abuse flat pedals have to endure for the dowhill mountain biking discipline, I place durability and serviceability high on my list of priorities.
+Considering the amount of abuse flat pedals have to endure for the downhill mountain biking discipline, I place durability and serviceability high on my list of priorities.
 If you’re going to spend good money on a set of pedals, you simply don’t want them to fall apart at the first pedal strike or crash.

 And after they have been through enough abuse and it is time to service them, you want a service kit to be both available and easy to use.
-The best of the best flat pedals set themselves apart from the competion because they run on more than a single bearing and/or bushing, to prevent the tremendous amount of pedal load to be distributed among a higher number of components.
+The best of the best flat pedals set themselves apart from the competition because they run on more than a single bearing and/or bushing, to prevent the tremendous amount of pedal load to be distributed among a higher number of components.

 Next up is the pedal design itself.
-Everybody who’s ever run a trail knows the difference between staying on the trail and landing somewhere else entirely is largely dependant on you staying in control of your bike.
+Everybody who’s ever run a trail knows the difference between staying on the trail and landing somewhere else entirely is largely dependent on you staying in control of your bike.
 And one of the key elements of control, besides your handlebars, is your pedals.

 And especially for flat pedals, which don’t clip your feet into position, you want the overall design and pin position to provide ample grip.
 And a concave design to move your foot in place and keep it there is not a nice to have, but an absolute requirement.

 That’s enough talk for now, let’s see what overview of the best flat pedals for downhill I came up with.